Centralia Tragedy: Washington State

 Throughout late 1800s, Washington IWW organizing efforts illuminated the friction between the vision the initial settlers had for the Northwest and the evolving needs of the denizens of the urban and industrial centers.
 In late 1908, Wobblies protested Spokane agencies that fraudulently recruited workers for jobs that did not exist.
 In response, the city passed an ordinance banning street meetings and public rallies.
 When that ordinance was amended to allow specifically the Salvation Army to speak and hold meetings in public, the Wobblies took to the streets to defend their right to free speech.
 Within a month, 500 protesters had been arrested including 19-year-old Elizabeth Gurley Flynn.
-The fight ended with the ordinance revoked, but both sides declaring victory.
+The fight ended with the ordinance revoked, with both sides declaring victory.

 Hoping to come to the assistance of striking shingle weavers in Everett with another free speech demonstration, Wobblies traveled north to sustain the strike.
 The shingle weavers were striking to restore their wages as the price of cedar had recovered.
 City officials and mill owners wanted to prevent the IWW from landing and further radicalizing the conflict and deployed local police to hold off any external influences.
 After a series of beatings, two boats full of armed Wobblies traveled up the Puget Sound from Seattle and were met at the dock by the county sheriff.
-Though who shot first is disputed, both sides saw casualties.
+A shootout ensued, and both sides of the conflict saw casualties.
 The Everett Massacre and the harsh treatment the Wobblies received foreshadowed the events of the latter half of the decade.

 Centralia, Washington

 Locally, Wobblies were active in the union from at least 1914.
 Although open conflict was avoided, tensions simmered on both sides.
-1914-1918 saw scattered strikes in the mining and mill industries.
+1914–1918 saw scattered strikes in the mining and mill industries.
 IWW efforts to open a hall for local members were met by opponents of the IWW who lived in Centralia.
 In 1917, the Wobblies tried to open a hall using an alias on the lease agreement, but the landlord evicted the group when he discovered its identity.

 The IWW succeeded in opening a union hall in the Spring of 1918.
 Relations with non-union members, particularly with the veterans who would eventually form the local chapter of the new American Legion, continued to deteriorate.
 The Bolsheviks had come to power in Russia and many feared that the IWWs intentions were similar, due in part to constant inflammatory allegations of ties between the two.
 Union members were being arrested across the country on federal sedition charges.
 IWW members were often targeted by vigilante violence around the region.
 To the business owners of Centralia, and the American Legion members in particular, the political leanings of the Wobblies were believed to be un-American and possibly treasonous.